John DeSaix, Chair

 Pamela Lane Baldwin is a retired Foreign Service Officer with USAID.
-She and her husband, Malcolm Baldwin, have operated WeatherLea Farm & Vineyard, where they grow wine grapes, raise sheep, host weddings and operate two B&B farmstay cottages.
+She and her family operate WeatherLea Farm & Vineyard in Lovettsville, where they grow wine grapes, raise sheep, host weddings, and operate a B&B farm-stay cottage.
 She has been involved in the Lovettsville Co-op since its first organizing meeting in 2010, held in the WeatherLea Farm barn.